 ALL EMPLOYEES: 1.
-Masks and gloves are required during high-risk situations. a.
+Masks are recommended during high-risk situations. a.
 When interacting in-person with any member of the public b.
 Working in any space visited by members of the public, regardless of whether anyone from the public is present at the time c.
 While outdoors in public spaces when maintaining a physical distance of 6' from persons who are not members of the same household or residence is not feasible.
 EXEMPTIONS INCLUDE *Persons with a medical condition, mental health condition, or disability that prevents wearing a face covering.
 This includes persons with a medical condition for whom wearing a face covering could obstruct breathing or who are unconscious, incapacitated, or otherwise unable to remove a face covering without assistance. *Persons who are hearing impaired, or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication. *Persons for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines. *Persons who are engaged in outdoor work or recreation such as swimming, walking, hiking, bicycling, or running, when alone or with household members, and when they are able to maintain a distance of at least 6' from others.
 2. Social Distancing 6' apart from guests, tenants, etc. 3.
 Frequent Handwashing 4.
 Follow CDC Regulations Regarding 'If an employee is feeling sick...'

 JANITORIAL PLAN AND SCHEDULE